 The most significant structural features in the region are the San Luis Pismo and Santa Maria Valley structural blocks (Figure 2-1).
 The San Luis Pismo block consists of the San Luis Range, including the Pismo syncline, and is northeast of the NMMA.
 The block is undergoing uplift as a relatively rigid crustal block with little or no internal deformation.
-The block is bordered on the southwest by a diffuse zone of late Quaternary west northwest - east southeast trending, northeastdipping reverse faults (Wilmar Avenue and Oceano faults) and monoclines that separate it from the subsiding Santa Maria Valley structural block.
+The block is bordered on the southwest by a diffuse zone of late Quaternary west northwest - east southeast trending, northeast-dipping reverse faults (Wilmar Avenue and Oceano faults) and monoclines that separate it from the subsiding Santa Maria Valley structural block.

-The Santa Maria Valley structural block consists of Quaternary sediments and has been either a subsiding or static block since at least middle Pleistocene.
-The block is bounded on the northeast by the San Luis Pismo block.
-On the west, the block is truncated by the Hosgri fault zone.
-And on the south the block is bounded by the Casmalia and Solomon Hills blocks (Figure 2-1).
+The Santa Maria Valley structural block consists of Quaternary sediments and is bounded on the northeast by the San Luis Pismo block.
+On the west, the block is truncated by the Hosgri fault zone and on the south the block is bounded by the Casmalia and Solomon Hills blocks (Figure 2-1).